 Diarrhea and Constipation

-It's important to note that the same neurotransmitters that can lead to anxiety when out of balance, like serotonin, also play a role in telling your gut how to react.
-So it's possible that those with anxiety simply do not have enough of specific neurotransmitters that are necessary for proper bowel functioning.
+The issue may also be related to neurotransmitters, the chemicals in the brain that affect emotions.
+The neurotransmitters that can lead to anxiety when out of balance, such as serotonin, are the same neurotransmitters telling your gut how to react.
+Thus, it is possible those with anxiety simply do not have enough of the specific neurotransmitters that are necessary for proper bowel functioning.

-There are other factors as well.
+There are other issues that may lead to gas and flatulence as well.
 Those with anxiety are prone to air swallowing and hyperventilation, and these can lead to excess air in the body.
-Usually this air is released through the mouth, but in some cases it can be released through bowel instead.
+Usually, this air is released through the mouth, but in some cases, it can be released through the bowel instead.

-Another problem – and one that often goes hand in hand with diarrhea, although not always – is stool discoloration.
-Anxiety can push food through the digestive tract too quickly.
-Food generally gets its colors as it moves down the intestines, so if at any point the food stays too long in one spot or moves too quickly to another spot, it may not obtain the colors that people traditionally are used to with their stool.
+Another bowel issue connected to stress and anxiety, and one that often goes hand in hand with diarrhea, is stool discoloration.
+The effect anxiety can have on one’s digestive tract can result in food moving through the digestive tract too quickly.
+Because food generally gets its color as it moves down the intestines, moving too quickly can result in discoloration.
 These include: